Best First Handgun of 2024: [Beginners Guide]

 Glock, Glock, Glock, the company rules the market.
 They have used the Glock 19 as their flagship firearm for decades now, and it’s for a good reason.
 The Glock 19 is their compact frame pistol that’s often considered just right for both concealed carry and home defense.
 Glock makes a very simple pistol, and simple can be good when it comes to new shooters.
 These lacks are minimalist in their design and simplistic.

 Their controls consist of a magazine release, trigger, and slide lock.
 There is no manual safety, but the Glock pistol has three independent safety systems to prevent the weapon from firing unless the trigger is pulled intentionally.
-Loading and preparing the weapon is simple as is unloading and clearing the weapon.
+Loading and preparing the weapon is as simple as unloading and clearing the weapon.

 With the Glock 19 Gen 5 MOS model, you get all the features you could ever need in a modern handgun.
 This includes a rial system for lights and lasers.
 The MOS designation means it’s red dot ready, and you have dozens of different choices in the red dot department.